10 Common Invoicing Mistakes (And How to Avoid Them)

 You could be forgiven for thinking that those assigned to handle your invoices will be familiar with all of the various terms and jargon associated with bookkeeping.
 Of course, no finance worker worth their salt would lack basic knowledge of the industry.
 However, providing unclear terms of payment can still disrupt the payment process.

-Consider how many businesses offer ‘net 15’ payment terms.
+For example, the payment date: consider how many businesses offer ‘net 15’ payment terms.
 This means that payment is due within 15 days after an invoice is issued.
 However, it’s just vague enough messaging that it can be misunderstood somewhere along the finance chain.

 For instance, does ‘net 15’ only include working days, and does it exclude weekend days when the company is still open for business?
 Offering a clear, fixed term such as ‘15 business days’ makes more sense, and is direct enough to be understood by everyone.
 Fortunately, Hiveage enables you to set a specific Invoice Due date, so you can avoid these mixups for good.